2.1 Types of WFC3 Files

 trailer file with processing history and messages

-The initial input files to the calibration program calwf3 are the raw files (raw) from Generic Conversion and the association (asn) table, if applicable, for the complete observation set.
+The initial input files to the calibration pipeline calwf3 are the raw files (RAW) from Generic Conversion and the association (ASN) table, if applicable, for the complete observation set.

 For UVIS images, temporary files are created once bias levels are subtracted and the overscan regions are trimmed.
 These temporary files have suffixes which also relate whether they have been corrected for Charge Transfer Efficiency (CTE) trailing.
 Files which have been corrected for CTE effects have a "c" as the third letter in their suffix.
 For example, "_blv_tmp" files have completed the BIASCORR stage, but were not corrected for CTE like the "_blc_tmp" files.
-The CTE correction is the very first step in the correction process for UVIS datasets.
 If the save option is specified when calwf3 is called on a "_raw" image, then an intermediate "_rac" file will also be saved.
 This contains the original data with just the CTE correction applied.

-For the IR detector, an intermediate MultiAccum (ima) file is the result after all calibrations are applied (dark subtraction, linearity correction, flat fielding, etc.) to all of the individual readouts of the IR exposure.
+For the IR detector, an intermediate MultiAccum (ima) file is the result after all calibrations are applied (dark subtraction, linearity correction, flat fielding, etc.) to an individual readout of an IR exposure.
 A final step in calwf3 processing of IR exposures produces a combined, CR-cleaned, image from the individual readouts, which is stored in an "_flt" product file.

-Table 2.2: The calwf3 and AstroDizzle input and output products.
+Table 2.2: The calwf3 and AstroDrizzle input and output products.

 UVIS